GiorgosTsoulis/Peinalas/README.md

 5. Run the Application:
 - In your IDE, compile and run the project.
 - The main window of the Foody application should appear, allowing you to explore its features.

-## Showcase
-### User Interface
-- The UI is built using Java Swing, featuring intuitive forms and panels for user interactions, such as registration, searching for restaurants, and managing orders.

-### Database Management
-- MySQL handles data storage for users, orders, restaurants, and more.
-The project demonstrates how to perform CRUD operations efficiently within a Java application.

-### Core Functionalities
-- Restaurant Search: Search functionality is enhanced with filters like location and cuisine.
-- Order Process: Users can add items to their cart, place orders, and track them in real-time.
-- Admin Features: Restaurant admins have access to menu management, promotions, and order processing.